 The Present Perfect Tense is used in case of repeated actions, in those actions where the time is not important, and actions that began in the past but are not finished yet and will probably finish in the present as we speak.
-The Present Perfect Tense can be used in the following scenarios:
+We can use the present perfect tense in the following scenarios:

-- It is commonly used in actions or events that began in the past and have continued into the present
+- For actions or events that began in the past and have continued into the present

-- They are used to show an action that has been completed
+- To show an action that has been completed

 - To indicate a time period that has not yet finished

-- This tense is often used with phrases that begin with “This is the first” or “second time” and so on.
+- Used with phrases that begin with “This is the first” or “second time” and so on.

-- Is used to describe or express an action that is repeated in the past
+- To describe or express an action that is repeated in the past

 - Used to indicate or describe actions that have been completed in the recent past